hoche/libjpiedm/logformat.md

 ##### Data record header

+*The "unknown" value may not belong to this record and may be a checksum of the previous record.
+Stand by while I figure that out.*

 Each record starts with a 12-byte header:

      7 6 5 4 3 2 1 0|7 6 5 4 3 2 1 0|7 6 5 4 3 2 1 0